 I feel the need to let you know that he didn’t do these things because he was eccentric or quirky or just an idiot that didn’t know better.
-This was his covert way of being aggressive.
+This was his way of being aggressive.
 Standing in front of the TV was his way of giving the middle finger and daring you to say something to him.

-The other cool stuff he would do was glare at us from the rearview mirror while he was driving.
+The other cool stuff he would do was glare at my siblings and I from the rearview mirror while he was driving.
 He would mumble about us under his breath ALL the time.
 One time I called his cat a “freak” because she was doing something stupid.
 From the other room, I heard him mumbling to himself, “Wanna call my cat a freak?
 You’re the $%^&#@ freak.”
 I was being called a freak by someone who could probably get a job with Ringling Brothers.
 Usually the mumbling was about how he wasn’t going to put up with us any more and that he was going to show us.
 Words of comfort.
 The best part was not being able to say anything about it.
 It was a warm environment to spend the last half of my so-called childhood in.
 I think I’ve reached my sarcasm quota for the year.

 Anyway, now why is this post titled “Midget Cowboy?”